JennEYoon/DeFi-ml/README.md

 #### Description:

-My goal is to provide examples of using Machine Learning on SEC data and financial derivative instruments trading data more generally.
-I will use Python and its data science libraries, i.e., NumPy, Pandas, Matplotlib, SciPy, and Scikit-Learn.
+My goal is to provide examples of using Machine Learning on SEC data and financial derivatives trading data more generally.
+I use Python and its data science libraries, i.e., NumPy, Pandas, Matplotlib, SciPy, and Scikit-Learn.
 I use the Jupyter Notebook as my interface for showing code.
-Some of the examples from here will be highlighted at a data science projects website, **http://datasciY.com** .
+Some projects from here are showcased at my data science website, **http://datasciY.com/projects.html** .

 My earlier projects will focus on visualization using various Python graphics libraries.
 My later projects will focus on applying commonly used Machine Learning methods to datasets from the financial industry.